 Named for the rock ledge underlying its shore, Rockport, Texas, was initially a cattle slaughtering, packaging, and shipping port in Aransas County, one of the minor counties in Texas where Rockport was incorporated.

-This mile-long sandy beach (Little Bay, salt water pool, and North and South Rockport Beach) can be categorised as the best Texas beach, and it is a great walking beach that attracts many visitors during the season.
+This mile-long sandy beach (Little Bay, salt water pool, and North and South beach) can be categorized as the best Texas beach, and it is a great walking beach that attracts many visitors during the season.

 Tourism and resort trade bloomed once the town got its railroad, and slowly the shrimping industry started.
 Now the place attracts visitors to enjoy its attractions.
 Apart from the beach vibes happening, other places of interest in Rockport are Connie Hagar Wildlife Sanctuary, Texas Maritime Museum, Rockport Center for the Arts, Fulton Mansion, and the Aquarium at Rockport Harbor, and The Texas Department of Transportation.